 Reading this story reminded me of Narnia and Wizard of Oz maybe because I’ am a fan of adventurous stories.
 But what made this story different is it is a real story.
 Yes!
 The story is made up of fiction and non-fiction.
 I was amazed at how playful and intelligent the author is.
 Honestly, I made my own research about the places, names and especially the Yukon Gold but I was amazed to found out that everything is true.
 The places, the mysteries, the names except for Kitty of course and the other characters, are do really exist.
 Like Dyea, this reminds me of the lost civilization of the Atlantis and my favorite, the Legend of a Cedar tree.
 It opened my mind about the history of Alaska though I’ am not living around it.

 Each chapter is a different adventure which results to be a page-turner.
 The maps and pictures helped the reader to see what Kitty passes by while traveling; it feels like you are with Kitty.
 It has unexpected scenes and unexpected emotions.
 I never thought that bad things might turn into a good one when something happened critically.
 And because of that, I felt sad when goodbyes already came.
 But the ending left me hanging.

 All in all, the story is a BLAST!
 As in, a BLAST!
 I admire Iain Reading for doing a deep research about the Yukon and other mysteries around it.
 I love how he kept the story alive through the places he used and describe places/things clearly.

-I will surely recommend this to my younger niece and to other people who loves adventure and mystery.
-Of course, I will recommend this to those who want to know the story behind the Curse of the Yukon Gold.
+I will surely recommend this to my younger niece and to other people who love adventure and mystery.
+Of course, I will recommend this to those who want to know the story of the Curse of the Yukon Gold.